biosustain/guidelines/guidelines.md

 If I am unable to connect to a system, I check that:

 - the system is running
-- port 22 TCP is open
+- the SSH port is open

 On Linux, I test open ports with `nc`: